phenotypic.abc_.ObjectRefiner#

 ObjectRefiner sits after detection but before measurement:

-Raw Image (rgb, gray, enh_gray) ↓ ImageEnhancer(s) → Improve visibility, reduce noise ↓ ObjectDetector → Detect colonies/objects (initial, often noisy) ↓ ObjectRefiner(s) → Clean up detections (optional but recommended) ↓ MeasureFeatures → Extract colony properties ↓ Analysis → Statistical phenotyping, clustering, growth curvesWhen you call refiner.apply(image), you get back an Image with refined objmask and objmap but identical preprocessing and image data—ready for downstream measurement and analysis.
+Raw Image (rgb, gray, detect_mat) ↓ ImageEnhancer(s) → Improve visibility, reduce noise ↓ ObjectDetector → Detect colonies/objects (initial, often noisy) ↓ ObjectRefiner(s) → Clean up detections (optional but recommended) ↓ MeasureFeatures → Extract colony properties ↓ Analysis → Statistical phenotyping, clustering, growth curvesWhen you call refiner.apply(image), you get back an Image with refined objmask and objmap but identical preprocessing and image data—ready for downstream measurement and analysis.

 Why Refinement Matters for Colony Phenotyping